Stock Checker

 While we can surround ourselves with triple screens, add a motion platform to our sim rig and buy the most realistic racing wheels.
 Virtual reality headsets are the one piece of technology that can transport us directly behind the wheel and into the cockpit of any race car.

-It is this added immersion why virtual reality can have such a large impact on sim racing. iRacing is one of the most realistic driving simulators around, so adding a VR headset to your iRacing can result in one of the most immersive sim racing experiences available.
+It is this added immersion why virtual reality can have such a large impact on sim racing. iRacing is one of the most realistic driving simulators around, so adding a VR headset for sim racing in iRacing can result in one of the most immersive sim racing experiences available.

 VR in iRacing is seamlessly integrated.
 You will require a monitor to launch the iRacing UI where you can choose your car, track or event.
 But as soon as you go to launch the session, you can switch entirely over to using your VR headset.